NewDawn0/pac/README.md

 1. Fork the repo
 2. Add your implementation in a new language or improve an existing one
 3. Add your source in `./src/<your-language>/pac-<your-impl>` where the file must be just called `pac` if there isn't a preexisting file with that name
-4. Add your build function to `build.sh`
+4. Add your build derivation to `./build.nix`
+5. Add your derivation to any of `all`, `mac`, `linux` in `./build.nix` depending whether it builds for both macOS and linux or just one system
-5. Create a PR
+6. Create a PR

 I welcome contributions and look forward to seeing how fast you can make your version!